partout-io/partout/README.md

 #### Build for Android

-Building for Android requires access to the Swift Android SDK, and this is not straightforward from CMake.
+Building for Android requires access to a Swift Android SDK, and this is not straightforward from CMake.
 That's why the `scripts/build-android.sh` script does the heavy-lifting in two steps:

 - Cross-compile the vendored static libraries with CMake for Android
 - Embed the static libraries in SwiftPM to generate a dynamic library with the Swift Android SDK